pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SG-CloudWorkshop_DBCS_400.md

 ## Objectives

 - Install Oracle CLI
-- Use oci commands to request information about DBCS related configuration and services.
+- Use OCI commands to request information about DBCS related configuration and services.
 - Create services with oci commands.

 ## Required Artifacts